 eSIM with Verizon

-With Verizon If you have a smartphone with an embedded eSIM, you can sign up for Verizon service directly from the My Verizon app, without having to call customer service or visit a Verizon store, But as with the other carriers, you must verify if your cellphone is compatible with the Verizon eSIM.
+With Verizon, If you have a smartphone with an embedded SIM, you can sign up for Verizon service directly from the My Verizon app, without having to call customer service or visit a Verizon store.
+Still, as with the other carriers, you must verify if your cellphone is compatible with the Verizon eSIM.

 Vodafone eSIM

-Vodafone has launched eSIMs for Apple and Android devices.
-You can use Vodafone’s eSIM with any of its cellphone plans, but only on devices that are compatible with its eSIM.
+Vodafone has launched virtual SIMs for Apple and Android devices.
+You can use Vodafone’s eSIM with any of its cellphone plans, but only on devices that are compatible with its digital SIM cards.
 Also, for some customers, activating an eSIM will be free while for others it will be charged a monthly fee.
-You can contract up to four additional SIM cards to the same number.
+You can get up to four additional SIM cards for the same number.
 The activation process is free.

 eSIM with Orange

 Orange was among the first providers to offer eSIM.
-Orange has expanded its eSIM service to multiple devices including Apple, Huawei, Google Pixel, Motorola and Samsung.
+Orange has expanded its virtual SIMs service to multiple devices, including Apple, Huawei, Google Pixel, Motorola, and Samsung.
 With this carrier, you can choose to exchange your current SIM card for an eSIM or have a new eSIM together with the traditional SIM Card.

 O2 eSIM

 They will ask you to send them your details (ID/Passport) beforehand.
-Later you will receive an “activation PDF” with the necessary data (PIN, PUK, ICC and QR code) for the operation of your eSIM.
+Later, you will receive an “activation PDF” with the necessary data (PIN, PUK, ICC, and QR code) for the operation of your eSIM.